prakaa/phd_thesis/source/10_lit_review.md

 #### Vertically-integrated utility

 Under this paradigm, a single company (either state-owned or privately-owned but regulated) owns, operates & invests in generation, transmission & distribution infrastructure, as well as being responsible for the retail of electricity to the end-user.
 This was the sole operational paradigm prior to the 1980s.
-Having a single owner and operator of power system resources reduces complexity, eliminates transaction costs and enables economies of scale in both asset investment (particularly generation infrastructure) and operation  [@sioshansiElectricityMarketReform2006].
+Having a single owner and operator of power system resources reduces complexity, reduces transaction costs and enables economies of scale in both asset investment (particularly generation infrastructure) and operation  [@sioshansiElectricityMarketReform2006].
 These latter benefit is material in the context of industrialisation and electrification driving sustained load growth, which occurred in advanced economies in the 20^th^ century and which many emerging economies continue to experience [@roquesAdaptingElectricityMarkets2017; @hoganElectricityMarketStructure2008].

 #### Wholesale electricity markets